LZDQ/notes/README.md

 If already used CFW, the config directory is `~/.config/clash` and the profile is `~/.config/clash/profiles/<timestamp>.yml`.

-On MacOS, CFW has a memory leak so switching to core + web dashboard could help.
+// On MacOS, CFW has a memory leak so switching to core + web dashboard could help.
 Use `launchd` to setup an automatic task.

+Enable CFW lightweight mode so that the GUI will not render.
+This saves resources and avoids the memory leak.

 ## Mac launchd service